-Cascade Health Clinic is a certified medical examiner that is listed on the National Registry of Certified Medical Examiners.
+Cascade Health Clinic is a Certified Medical Examiner (CME) that is listed on the National Registry of Certified Medical Examiners.
 The law requires that commercial motor vehicle drivers obtain a DOT physical exam every 2 years or sooner if needed.
 The purpose of the DOT medical exam is to ensure that the driver meets the criteria of the physical, mental and emotional needs that it takes to drive long hours and maintain safety.
 The Federal Motor Carrier Safety Administration (FMCSA) allows only certified medical examiners to do the DOT medical exam.

 Schedule Your DOT Medical Exam

 What to Expect During Your DOT Medical Exam

 All commercial drivers are required to have at least 20/40 acuity in each eye with or without correction.
 In addition, commercial drivers are required to have at least 70” peripheral in the horizontal meridian, measured in each eye.